Raptor007/X-Wing-Revival/README.txt

   Apple and Microsoft have made it disappointingly onerous to distribute software for their platforms without paying them for code-signing.
 Fortunately for those of us who still value running whatever we want on our own computers, there are workarounds.

+  In the CodeSign folder, double-click Raptor007.cer, and click "Install Certificate..." to allow your system to trust my self-signed code.
+It should work whether you install it for the user or machine, your choice.
+If that doesn't allow it to run, try these:

   Windows: In the SmartScreen popup, click "More Info" at bottom, then "Run Anyway".
     The permanent fix is in Windows Security, "App & Browser Control", "Reputation-based